-We need an action scene.
+We need an action scene

 Action scenes are different from normal scenes.
 The writing style needs to adjust to increase the tension and forward momentum.
 Writing actions scenes might seem intimidating, but by following these seven easy tips, your action scenes can be the most effective in your novel.

-Use short sentences.
+Keep the sentences tight.
 Kill any extra words or adverbs.
 Short sentences feel faster.
 Faster sentences feel more intense.
 Action scenes need this intensity.

 - Keep dialogue fast-paced

 Eliminate any unnecessary beats and use little description between the lines.
 Beats are the small breaks between lines of dialogue.
-These are often used to slow down the pace, show character reactions, or give main characters time to think.
+These are often used to slow down the pacing, show character reactions, or give main characters time to think.
 During action scenes, characters will not have as much time to think before they speak.

 - Don’t get nuts with the thesaurus